 The last ornament activity was the stained plastic station.
 The girls each used permanent markers (with no accidents!) to color in a fish, toucan, and two chameleons.
 This was a great stop, as we now have five more unique ornaments with memories attached to them on the tree.

 This was a fun event for us and I am glad we took the time out of our evening to go to it.
 Always good to see my colleagues outside of work and in a more casual environment.
 And events like this just continue to reinforce that, even though Fort Huachuca is a small Army post in the middle of nowhere, it is a very tight-knit community where there is always something to do.
 Which is great for the girls and I, as we are certainly not wasting any time here.
-As they were running towards the post Christmas tree, one of my superiors told me that my girls were “just adorable.”
+As they were running towards the post Christmas tree, the post Commanding General told me that my girls were “just adorable.”
 Yes, Ma’am; they certainly are.

 Thanks for checking in on us.